Rotokas language

 Rotokas is a North Bougainville language spoken by about 4,320 people on Bougainville Island in Papua New Guinea.

 Central Rotokas is most notable for its extremely small phonemic consonantal inventory, which lacks phonemic nasals.

 Dialects

-According to Allen and Hurd (1963), there are three identified dialects: Central Rotokas ("Rotokas Proper"), Aita Rotokas, and Pipipaia; with a further dialect spoken in Atsilima (Atsinima) village with an unclear status.
+According to Jerry Allen and Conrad Hurd, there are three identified dialects: Central Rotokas ("Rotokas Proper"), Aita Rotokas, and Pipipaia; with a further dialect spoken in Atsilima (Atsinima) village with an unclear status.

 Phonology

 The Central dialect of Rotokas possesses one of the world's smallest phonemic consonantal inventories.
 Central Rotokas has a vowel length distinction between long and short, but otherwise lacks distinctive suprasegmental features such as tone, and probably stress.